brendt/stitcher.io/app/Blog/Content/2021-07-26-we-dont-need-runtime-type-checks.md

     - { link: /blog/the-case-for-transpiled-generics, title: 'Transpiling generics' }
 ---

-Do you want to make a guess about when I last encountered a `<hljs type>TypeError</hljs>` in one of my projects?
+Do you want to make a guess about when I last encountered a `TypeError` in one of my projects?
 To be honest, I can't remember, so it's probably a few years.
 Coincidentally, I also started relying on static analysis around the same time.

 I'm fairly certain that I could disable PHP's runtime type checking altogether — if that was a thing — and have a perfectly working codebase.